 Designing for different screen sizes

 Designing for different screen sizes is essential for ensuring that your website is accessible on a variety of devices, including desktops, laptops, tablets, and smartphones.
-Responsive design techniques can be used to ensure that content is displayed appropriately on different screen sizes.

 When designing for different screen sizes, it is also important to consider how users with mobility impairments may interact with the website.